 know that you love them.
 Go out of your way to express your interest, caring, and

 Believe.
 A child with autism is first and foremost a child.
-He or she is a growing person
+They are a growing person with

-with unknown possibilities.
+unknown possibilities.
 Believe in what the child can do.
-Don’t define the child
+Don’t define the child by

 Take care of yourself.
 It’s OK to take a break.
 Join parent support groups.
 Or ask understanding family